Install ChroGPS Dash Manually

 Log File Access

-- The charts are generated by parsing raw Chrony logs (tracking.log, statistics.log, measurements.log).
+- The graphs are generated by parsing raw Chrony logs (tracking.log, statistics.log, measurements.log).
 The installer:

 - Adds the